E3-JSI/ml-rapids/docs/PYPI-DEPLOY.md

         somewhere around line 10.
     - Commit `ml_rapids/streamdm.py`
 1. Increase version in `setup.py` (If you don't increase the version, new wheels won't get uploaded, as they already exist)
-1. Merge changes to `release` branch on main repository and push (or open pull request).
+1. Merge changes to `release` branch on main repository and push (or open pull request and confirm it).
 1. Wait for travis to build the wheels and source distribution (Full process takes up to an hour, first wheels get published a lot faster).